A generalized central limit theorem for critical marked Hawkes processes: Proofs of the main results

 \subsection{Proof of Theorem \ref{thm:beta_branching}}

-The proof is practically the same as that of Theorem \ref{thm:main} with $\nu=0$ and with the generating function of the Poisson law replaced by $G$ of the form \eqref{e:Gbeta}.
-(In fact it could be simplified, since now we do not have marks).
-We have the same formula for Laplace transform of $X^\beta_T$ as in \eqref{e:Lapl_scaled} and \eqref{e:eq_wT}, but with different $H$.
+The proof is essentially the same as that of Theorem \ref{thm:main}.
+The generating function $G$ given by \eqref{e:generating_f} is now replaced by \eqref{e:Gbeta}.
+We have the same formula for Laplace transform of $X^\beta_T$ as in \eqref{e:Lapl_scaled} and \eqref{e:w_TR}, but with different $H$.
 Now

 We trivially have \eqref{e:H_bound} and \eqref{e:limW} with $\frac{c_\nu}{\beta}\Gamma(1-\beta)$ replaced by $\frac 1{1+\beta}$.
 Moreover \eqref{e:H_bound_2} holds with $C=1+\beta$.